bsdlp/burrito.sh/content/modelmmmaintenance.markdown

 That's pretty much all you need.

-At this point, you may wish to do your put your laundry in the washer, making sure that at least one pillowcase is in the mix.
+At this point, you may wish to put your laundry in the washer, making sure that at least one pillowcase is in the mix.

 ## Disassembly